Boundary value problem and the Ehrhard inequality: Applications

-It is the remarkable result of Borell \cite{Borell2} that (\ref{prekopa-1}) holds if and only if $d\mu$ is a log-concave measure.
-One can show that the weaker version of (\ref{prekopa-2}), i.e., when essential infimum is replace by infimum, also holds for even log-concave measures.
+It is the remarkable result of Borell \cite{Borell2} that (\ref{prekopa-1}) holds if and only if $d\mu$ has a density woth respect to the Lebesgue measure on some affine hyperplane, and this density is logarithmically concave function.
+One can show that the weaker version of (\ref{prekopa-2}), i.e., when essential infimum is replaced by infimum, also holds for even log-concave measures.

 Finally we would like to mention that even though among $C^{3}$ smooth 1-homogenous functions $H$ with nonvanishing $H_{x}$ and $H_{y}$ there are only two instances either $H$ is convex or $H$ is of the form (\ref{p-1}), (\ref{p-2}) and (\ref{p-3}), it is not the case in general if we drop the assumption of smoothness.
 We can always take the maximum of any two functions which satisfy (\ref{cl-max}).
 Indeed, next proposition says that (\ref{ragaca}) is closed under taking maximum. \begin{proposition} If $H_{1}$ and $H_{2}$ satisfy (\ref{ragaca}) then $H=\max\{H_{1},H_{2}\}$ also satisfies (\ref{ragaca}). \end{proposition} \begin{proof} Indeed, suppose $H\left( \int f, \int g \right) = H_{1}\left( \int f, \int g \right)$ then since $H \geq H_{1}$ we have